Enhuiz/text-classification-with-bp-network/README.md

->This is a .md file please open with the markdown viewer
->you can paste the whole content of .md file here to view it: https://www.zybuluo.com/mdeditor

-#Notice

-##About the result
+#About the result

 a.txt b.txt c.txt is the running result of the classfication

-##How to run the program
+#How to run the program
 ###1. configure
 please first install the python pacakges: numpy, jieba, nltk
 ###2. run